bLightZP/Threaded_Image_Scaler/README.md

 You can use the keyboard to navigate the list or press space to animate to a random list position every 1000ms.

+The demo also showcases how to use GDI+ to create a per-pixel semi-transparent window with rounded corners and animated scrolling text.

 Flag images courtsey - https://flagpedia.net